 - Accessory mess = wasted money on items you don't wear, can't find

 If closets are crammed, paring down is a must.
 First, take everything out.
-Rid yourself of multiples, anything you no longer wear, and assess your shoe collection.
+Rid yourself of multiples and anything you no longer wear, and assess your shoe collection.
 Create piles: purge, throw out, or donate.

 For what's left, you'll need a better closet system.
 You can choose a ready-made system that simply needs installation, or create your own.
-PVC pipe can be used to create additional hanging rods, and you may also want to add shelving to store folded clothes, hats, and bulky items.
+You can use PVC pipe to create additional hanging rods, and you may also want to add shelving to store folded clothes, hats, and bulky items.
 Look for wire mesh shelving, solid wood shelves, or an all-in-one closet shelving system depending on space.
 Large and small hooks can be wall-mounted to hold belts, accessories, and scarves.

 Related: Savvy Closet Organization Tips and Tricks